Pass your exams and become a pilot

 Take a trial flight, talk to current students and ask about their experience.
 Ask the instructors lots of questions – including which ground school materials they use for the classroom phase of training.

-There are Padpilot partner ATOs (approved training organisations) who deliver excellence in training all over the world.
+There are training organisations that deliver excellence in training all over the world.
+Check out our trusted partners here.

-Get your maths and physics up to speed with our free, downloadable book.
-It revises the basics and has helped thousands of future pilots prepare for selection and ground school.
+Get your maths and physics up to speed with our free, downloadable Apple Book.
+It revises all the basics and has helped thousands of future pilots prepare for selection and ground school.

 ATPL(A)